dawidjk/Intelligent-Snakes/README.md

   - tiny-dnn (https://github.com/tiny-dnn/tiny-dnn)

 ## Generation 0
 This generation averages about 0.5 blocks eaten per snake...
 Very not impressive...
+High score of 10...

 ![](gifs/baby-snake.gif)

 ## Generation 910
 This generation averages about 60 blocks eaten per snake!
 That's what I call a drastic improvement!
 It's interesting to see that the snakes evolved to wiggle back and forth so that it looks like they are two blocks wide, but I guess that's survival of the fittest at work?
 I think it stems from an evolution where the snakes favored going diagonally whenever they could, but that's just a theory of mine.
+These later generations also tended to produce high scores of about 150 blocks eaten.
+I would call that a whopping success!

 ![](gifs/adult-snake.gif)